uchicago-cs/cmsc22000/website/index.rst

 Course Description
 ~~~~~~~~~~~~~~~~~~

-Developing a software system (e.g., an application, a web server, an operating system, etc.) requires much more than just knowing how to program.
-Software development encompasses multiple activities, such as systems design, implementation, testing, debugging, deployment, documentation, and maintenance, all weaved together by following a specific methodology.
-Not just that, software development is a highly collaborative activity, where certain skills, like effective communication and the ability to give/receive feedback, can be key to the success of a software project.

-This class bridges the gap between knowing how to program and knowing how to develop software: it is intended for students who have recently completed CMSC 15200 Introduction to Computer Science 2 or CMSC 16200 Honors Introduction to Computer Science 2, and will cover fundamental concepts and skills in software development, providing a solid foundation before students move on to majors-level classes that require developing complex software systems.
-The class will cover foundational topics in software development in lectures, but will also include hands-on homeworks, guest lectures from industry speakers, and a collaborative quarter-long project, where the entire class, divided into teams with specific responsibilities, will work on developing new features for an existing software system.
+This class expands on the software development topics introduced
+in CMSC 14200 Introduction to Computer Science 2, and uses the
+development of web-based applications as a vehicle to explore
+several concepts that reoccur frequently in modern software development, such
+as client/server software, databases, data modeling, APIs, software
+deployment, and software observability.
+This class also emphasizes
+how software development is a highly
+collaborative activity, where certain skills, like effective
+communication and the ability to give/receive feedback, can be key to
+the success of a software project.

+The class covers foundational topics in software development in
+lectures, and will involve the development of a deployable web application
+throughout a series of homeworks.
+The course also features a
+collaborative quarter-long project, where the entire class, divided into
+teams with specific responsibilities, will work on developing new
+features for an existing software system.

 Please see the `syllabus <syllabus.html>`__ for more details.

+If you are registered for CMSC 22000, coursework for this class can be
+accessed through our Canvas site.
+This is a public-facing website for
+students and others interested in learning more about the class.

 .. toctree::
    :maxdepth: 2
    :hidden:

    syllabus.rst
-   grading.rst
    academic-honesty.rst
    calendar.rst
    code-of-conduct.rst
-   hw/index.rst
-   project/index.rst
-   resources/faq.rst
-   resources/other.rst
-   resources/tutorials/index.rst
+   project.rst